LemLib/units/README.md

 # units
-A lightweight C++ units library targeting use in competitive robotics
+A lightweight units library for PROS